Japan wants your talent. And you probably want to hire there, too.

 The three main types of Japanese work visas include a standard Work Visa for Occupations and two Specified Skills Visas.
 We outline each one in detail below.

-Work visa for highly skilled professionals
+Work visa for occupations

 - Professors